Andrew Davison

 • development of models of the early visual system, from retina to primary visual cortex, in close collaboration with experimentalists.

-Much of this work is tied together by the Human Brain Project and through the NeuralEnsemble community.
+Much of this work was originally developed in the Human Brain Project and through the NeuralEnsemble community, and is now tied together in the EBRAINS research infrastructure.

 Mailing address